FelicityHughes/packer-ansible-test/README.md

 Run the program with:

 ```
-./RunPacker.sh -d <script ancestor> [-b] [-f <script update config file>] [-x <copy exclusions file>]
+./RunPacker.sh -p <script ancestor> [-b] [-d] [-f <script update config file>] [-x <copy exclusions file>]
 ```

 ...where:

-* *-d* specifies the ancestor directory of the Packer script and its dependencies.
+* *-p* specifies the ancestor path of the Packer script and its dependencies.
   All children of this directory are copied to the `build/packer-project` directory and mounted as a volume in the Packer container.
 * *-b* (optional) specifies the container should be brought down and rebuilt.
   This should be used when the Docker image (environment or arguments) needs to change.
+* *-d* (optional) specifies Packer is to be run in debug mode.
+This will stop Packer being executed when the container starts - you will need to log in to the container and run DebugPacker.sh to step through the Packer script.
 * *-f* (optional) specifies a YAML file that describes how to update settings in the Packer script.
 This is used to make alterations on the **copied** script, which can be useful for testing.
 See the